ply2022/NanoSeqWorkshop/_episodes/05-assembly.md

 > ## RagTag
 > <img src="https://raw.githubusercontent.com/malonge/RagTag/master/logo/descriptive_diagram.svg" align="center" width="900">
-> 1. Correction: RagTag identies and correct protential misaassembles in the query assembly using referecne genome.
+> 1. Correction: RagTag identifies and correct potential misassembles in the query assembly using reference genome.
 > 2. Scaffold: RagTag orders and orients sequences of draft query assembly into longer sequences using reference genome.
 Sequences will be jointed with gap without altering the sequences.
-> 3. Patch: RagTag fills the gaps in the query assembly using reference genomeor.
+> 3. Patch: RagTag fills the gaps in the query assembly using reference genome.
 > 4. Merge: RagTag merges different scaffoldings of the same query assembly, which can improve scaffolding using different scaffolding tools.
 {: .tips}